Sinnefa/COVID-19_Vaccine_Experiment/README.md

 # COVID-19 Vaccine Experiment

+Through a computational analysis it seems like Foot-And-Mouth vaccines might represent a starting point to create a vaccine agains COVID-19.

 # Abstract
 Vaccines act recognizing pathogens. http://www.violinet.org/index.php is a website which archives vaccines and their targets.
 By scanning the sequence of all pathogens for each vaccine one can associate Vaccines with their recognized targets.
 Building a TSV file containing these associations and adding COVID-19 one can compare all vaccines and fine which one is recognises sequences similar to those of COVID-19.